-While your Orchid Core VMS server may or may not be configured to limit the number of Players allowable on the Stage, the amount of data the client and server can handle before performance starts to degrade will vary from system to system.
+While your Orchid Recorder may or may not be configured to limit the number of Players allowable on the Stage, the amount of data the client and server can handle before performance starts to degrade will vary from system to system.
 If video appears choppy or slow, try reducing the number of Players on the Stage.